 Sunglasses Not Only Protect Your Eyes, But They Look Great and Can Accommodate Every Style and Budget

 Although sunglasses are ubiquitous symbols of style, they also serve an important function in protecting your eye health.
-Here are 7 often-overlooked reasons to wear a great pair of shades.

 - Sunglasses Provide UV Protection

 When most people think about sun-related damage, they think about their skin.
 But the sun’s ultraviolet rays also pose a threat to a person’s eyes.
 Protect your eyes by wearing a pair of sunglasses that block 100% of both UVB and UVA radiation.

 - They Help Prevent Cataracts and Macular Degeneration

 Both cataracts and macular degeneration are the leading causes of visual impairment and blindness worldwide.
 You're at a higher risk of developing these conditions if you expose your eyes to excessive amounts of UV radiation.
 The risk can be minimized by wearing glasses that protect against this radiation.

 - Cataracts cloud the lenses of the eyes, causing blurred vision.
 Years of exposure to UV rays cause the protein in the lens of the eye to clump and thicken, preventing light from passing through it. ..

 - Macular degeneration refers to central vision loss due to a damaged retina.
 UV light can be harmful to the eyes, specifically the retina, and exposure to UV rays is a risk factor for the onset of age-related macular degeneration later in life.